 Dr. Ashton's options have an exercise price of \$3.45 per share, equal to the closing price on NASDAQ of a share of our common stock on July 22, 2010, the date of grant.
 Options to purchase 87,380 shares vest and become exercisable in four equal installments on the first, second, third and fourth anniversaries of the date of grant, and expire on the tenth anniversary of the date of grant.
-Options to purchase 133,280 shares vest and become exercisable as follows: (i) If FDA approval of the New Drug Application for Iluvien[TM] ("FDA Approval") occurs on or before January 31, 2011, then options to purchase all 133,280 vest and become exercisable on July 22, 2012; (ii) if FDA Approval occurs after January 31, 2011 and prior to June 30, 2011, then options to purchase that number of shares equal to the product of 298.36 multiplied by that number of days commencing on February 1, 2011 and ending on (and including) the day prior to FDA Approval, rounded down to the nearest share ("Tranche One Forfeited Shares") are forfeited, and options to purchase that number of shares equal to the difference between (A) 133,280 minus (B) Tranche One Forfeited Shares vest and become exercisable on July 22, 2012; (ii) if FDA Approval occurs after June 30, 2011, then options to gurchase 44,455 shares are forfeited and options to purchase 88,825 shares vest and become exercisable on July 22, 2012; (iv) if FDA Approval occurs after June 30, 2011 but before December 31, 2011, then options to purchase 88,825 shares vest and become exercisable on July 22, 2012; (iv) if FDA Approval occurs after June 30, 2011 but before December 31, 2011, then options to purchase shares equal to the sum of (A) 44,455 plus (B) that number of days commencing July 1, 2011 and ending on (and including) the day prior to FDA Approval, rounded down to the nearest share ("Tranche Two Forfeited Shares") are forfeited; and options to purchase shares equal to the difference between (A) 88,825 minus (B) Tranche Two Forfeited Shares") are forfeited; and options to purchase
+Options to purchase 133,280 shares vest and become exercisable as follows: (i) If FDA approval of the New Drug Application for IluvienTM ("FDA Approval") occurs on or before January 31, 2011, then options to purchase all 133,280 vest and become exercisable on July 22, 2012; (ii) if FDA Approval occurs after January 31, 2011 and prior to June 30, 2011, then options to purchase that number of shares equal to the product of 298.36 multiplied by that number of days commencing on February 1, 2011 and ending on (and including) the day prior to FDA Approval, rounded down to the nearest share ("Tranche One Forfeited Shares") are forfeited, and options to purchase that number of shares equal to the difference between (A) 133,280 minus (B) Tranche One Forfeited Shares vest and become exercisable on July 22, 2012; (ii) if FDA Approval occurs on purchase 88,825 shares vest and become exercisable on July 22, 2012; (iv) if FDA Approval occurs on functions to purchase 44,455 shares are forfeited and options to purchase 88,825 shares equal to the sum of (A) 44,455 plus (B) that number of days commencing July 1, 2011 and ending on (and including) the day prior to FDA Approval occurs on 20, 2011, then options to purchase 44,455 plus (B) that number of days commencing July 1, 2011 and ending on (A) 44,455 plus (B) that number equal to the product of 242.46 multiplied by that number of days commencing July 1, 2011 and ending on (and including) the day prior to FDA Approval occurs on forfeited Shares") are forfeited; and options to purchase share ("Tranche Two Forfeited Shares") are forfeited; and options to purchase share (A) 88,825 minus (B) Tra

 If Dr. Ashton's employment were terminated by reason of an involuntary termination without cause or a voluntary termination for good cause, any unvested portion of the options granted to him that would have vested as of the first anniversary of the employment termination instead would vest immediately prior to the employment termination.
-If Dr. Ashton's employment were terminated within 24 months after a change of control by reason of an involuntary termination without cause or a voluntary termination for good cause, the options granted to him automatically would vest and remain exercisable for one year.
-The options are otherwise subject to the terms of the Incentive Plan.
+If Dr. Ashton's employment were terminated within 24 months after a change of control by reason of an involuntary termination without cause or a voluntary termination for good cause, the options granted to him automatically would vest and remain exercisable until the earlier of (i) one year and (ii) the option expiration date.
+The options are otherwise subject to the terms of the 2008 Incentive Plan.